-Visitors today find echoes of our colorful past in the tranquil ambiance of the St. Francis Inn.
-Enter the Inn from brick-paved St. George Street, through the wrought iron archway into the walled garden courtyard.
+Visitors today to The St. Francis Inn find echoes of our colorful past in the tranquil ambiance of the St. Francis Inn.
+Enter the Inn from brick-paved St. George Street, through the wrought-iron archway into the walled garden courtyard.
 Here a fountained pond is fed from an artesian well at St. Augustine’s historic “Oldest House,” just a block away on old St. Francis Street.
-The courtyard is a relaxing oasis, with lush banana trees, bougainvillea and colorful tropical flowers.
+The courtyard is a relaxing oasis, with lush banana trees, bougainvillea, and colorful tropical flowers.
 Guests frequently enjoy their breakfasts in the courtyard and often gather there for the evening social hour.
-The towering trees provide cool shade in the summer, and the gas firepit is a favorite guest spot on a winter evening for making Inn s’mores!
-Just around the corner from the courtyard is the Inn’s inground temperature-controlled swimming pool, a private retreat in all seasons.
-(See the arrangement of these outdoor Guest Common Areas on our Property Map.)
+The towering trees provide cool shade in the summer, and the gas fire pit is a favorite guest spot on a winter evening for making Inn s’mores!
+Just around the corner from the courtyard is the St. Francis Inn’s inground temperature-controlled swimming pool, a private retreat in all seasons.
+(See the arrangement of these outdoor Guest Common Areas on our Property Map)

 St Francis Inn is on the National Register of Historic Places.
 Dating from 1791, it is unquestionably St. Augustine’s “oldest inn.”
 The building itself embodies the rich history and culture of the nation’s oldest city, and visitors are invited to delve into the stories that comprise its colorful past.

-The Inn dates from the city’s Second Spanish Colonial Period; its architecture reflects the early residents’ concern for their own safety and protection.
+The St. Francis Inn dates from the city’s Second Spanish Colonial Period; its architecture reflects the early residents’ concern for their own safety and protection.
 So great was the threat of invasion that, by order of the King of Spain, houses were to be constructed so that they might “serve as a defense of fortress against those who might attempt to occupy the town.”
 Consequently, the building stands directly on the street, shielding the front entrance and peaceful courtyard enjoyed by visitors and residents alike.

 Gaspar Garcia, the property’s first owner, was a military man.
-A sergeant in the Third Battalion of the Infantry Regiment of Cuba, he was granted the lot in 1791 by the King of Spain, and shortly thereafter built a home.
+A sergeant in the Third Battalion of the Infantry Regiment of Cuba, he was granted the lot in 1791 by the King of Spain and shortly thereafter built a home.
 In 1802, the property was purchased by Juan Ruggiers, a sea captain, whose family held it until the early years of American rule in Florida.
 Subsequent owners and residents included other military figures.
 In 1838 it became the property of Colonel Thomas Henry Dummett.
 Dummett (1775-1839), who grew up on the Caribbean island of Barbados, retired from Britain’s Royal Marines and began a sugar plantation.
-He and his wife Mary had 11 children, however only six lived to adulthood.
+He and his wife Mary had 11 children, however, only six lived to adulthood.
 In 1819, Dummett had moved his family to America after the English ban on slave trade caused many planters in the colonies to give up their way of life.

 After the war, Anna led a drive to collect money for a monument to the Confederate dead.
 The monument, an obelisk, still stands in St. Augustine’s central plaza.
 Anna lived until 1899 and left memoirs of her childhood on the plantation.
-Sub-tropical forest has reclaimed her father’s Florida sugar plantation, but jumbled piles of brick, two stone arches and two tall coquina chimneys can be seen at the ruins, just off Old Dixie Highway, about a mile and a half north of the bridge over the Tomoka River in Ormond, Florida.
+The sub-tropical forest has reclaimed her father’s Florida sugar plantation, but jumbled piles of brick, two stone arches, and two tall coquina chimneys can be seen at the ruins, just off Old Dixie Highway, about a mile and a half north of the bridge over the Tomoka River in Ormond, Florida.

 A prominent philanthropist named John L. Wilson purchased the Inn in 1888.
 Along with extensive renovations to the Inn (such as adding the third floor and mansard roof), he was responsible for a number of new buildings in the neighboring area.
 Wilson designed and built a house at 34 St. Francis Street which is currently occupied by our innkeepers and their family.
 Later Mr. Wilson built the house at 280 St. George Street for his daughter Emily.
 This house, which we call the Wilson House, now includes four rooms and suites of St. Francis Inn.
 Wilson also donated the first public library, on Aviles Street, on the one condition that Emily Wilson be the librarian!